Julian Carroll: Early life

-Julian Carroll was born in West Paducah in McCracken County, Kentucky.
+Julian Carroll was born in West Paducah, Kentucky, an unincorporated community in McCracken County, Kentucky west of Paducah, Kentucky.
 He was the third of eleven children born to Elvie B. "Buster" and Eva (Heady) Carroll.
 His father was a tenant farmer, but shortly after the Ohio River flood of 1937, the family moved to Heath in McCracken County, where Buster Carroll sold tractor implements and in 1940 opened an automobile repair shop.
 Through his early teenage years, Carroll lived with his grandparents to help care for an ailing grandfather.

-In 1949, Carroll was selected to represent Heath High School at Kentucky Boys State, a week-long a civic affairs summer camp for high school seniors-to-be.
+In 1949, Carroll was selected to represent Heath High School at Kentucky Boys State and Girls State, a week-long civic affairs summer camp for high school seniors-to-be.
 Participants in the camp create a miniature state government based on their state's actual government.
 At the camp, Carroll was elected governor of the miniature government.
 The following year, he graduated as salutatorian and student body president of Heath High School.

 Carroll began dating Charlann Harting near the end of 1950.
 In mid-1951, they parted ways to attend college – Harting, whose family was better off financially, at the University of Kentucky and Carroll at nearby Paducah Junior College.
 After their first year, Carroll and Harting decided to get married.
 The ceremony took place on July 22, 1951, and the couple eventually had four children – Kenneth, Patrice, Bradley, and Ellyn.
-Ellyn, born June 27, 1975, was the first child born to a Kentucky First Family while they were residing in the Governor's Mansion.
+Ellyn, born June 27, 1975, was the first child born to a Kentucky First family while they were residing in the Kentucky Governor's Mansion.